blanton-black/pubba/README.md

 The config file is referencing the javascripts and stylesheets located in the `asset_folder`.

+Now you obviouslly need some helpers to make use of the definitions in __pubba.yml__, and here they are:

+* `page_head_tags`
+  * This helper emits the `link` and `script` tags with the contents defined in __pubba.yml__
+* `page_body_tags`
+  * This helper emits the `script` tag with the contents defined in __pubba.yml__.
+You would typically place this just before the `</body>` tag.
+* `burst(url)`
+  * This helper simply appends a cache bursting parameter named `aid` to the end of the url.
+In development mode the `aid` value is updated per request.
+The intent is to help with the particularly aggressive caching Google's Chrome browser likes to implement.
+In production mode, pubba requires `ENV[ASSET_ID]` to be set and uses this for the `aid` value.
+I expect this to be tweaked as I get further into implementation.

+Sample use:

+    html
+      head
+        title = @page.title
+        == page_head_tags
+      body
+        menu
+          a href="/" = @page.home_link
+        == page_body_tags

+What you'll see when working with pubba is that the files in your `asset_folder` are never referenced in your view.
+Even in development mode!
+The intent is that development mode is as close to production mode as possible.
+So, you are working with the same combined asset file you will be deploying.

+# R18n

 If you're using R18n, you will need a translation file, here's a sample en.yml:

     home: